shelleywong/CSCI211-Course-Materials/Labs/lab01.md

 10. At this point, you are done with Lab 01, Exercise 1, and you can complete the rest of Lab 01.<br>

-I recommend that you commit and push all of your code for CSCI211 lab exercises and programming assignments to your GitHub repo IN ADDITION to submitting your code to Inginious for grading.
-Submitting to Inginious is necessary for grading, but committing and pushing to a remote repo is good practice:
+I recommend that you commit and push all of your code for CSCI211 lab exercises and programming assignments to your GitHub repo IN ADDITION to submitting your code to INGInious for grading.
+Submitting to INGInious is necessary for grading, but committing and pushing to a remote repo is good practice:

 * **Git is very widely used in the software development industry** (many of your future employers and professors will want you to know how to use git!)
 * If your code has bugs and is not working, you can commit your code to the CSCI211 repo -- **I can easily view your code and help you debug**.
 (This is one of the easiest ways for me to help, because I can see all of your code in one location).
 In the future, you can refer back to your commit history and see how you resolved different bugs.
 * Working with Git now will give you **more experience with version control** (easily revert to previous versions, compare changes, and collaborate more effectively with others in the future).
 * For **code backup and recovery** -- sometimes, your local machine fails or you accidentally delete code.
 If you make regular commits, you can more easily recover code that would otherwise be lost.
 * A **history of commits that shows your progress** is a good indicator to me that you have spent time working on your code and are not cheating (it is not the only indicator, but it is one thing I can refer to if your code is flagged).
-* If you are **unable to submit to Inginious for any reason** (e.g. if the VPN is not working), you can commit and push your code to GitHub.
+* If you are **unable to submit to INGInious for any reason** (e.g. if the VPN is not working), you can commit and push your code to GitHub.
 Let me know what happened; I can see the time/date that you submitted and refer to your code on GitHub when I am grading.
 * The list goes on :grinning: